feathersjs-ecosystem/feathers-hooks-common/test/README.node4.md

 - getParameterNames.test.js
 - getParameterNames_BUGS.test.js

+Other tests also had issues.
+babel-polyfill was made a dep to handle these.
+It can later be dropped from package.json dependencies and src/index.js.

 Hopefully these will be periodically uncommented and run.

 The alternative is to get the node version